sneha-balamurali/fpga/projects/led_blink.md

 - Hover over a port (e.g. the `CLK` pin of the Binary Counter).
 A pen icon will appear.
 - Click and drag it to connect it to `FCLK_CLK0` in the ZYNQ7 Processing System.
 - Connect the rest as shown in the block design below.
 - To disconnect something, right-click the port and select Disconnect Pin.
+Vivado calls them pins in the block diagram, but these correspond to the input/output ports of the IP core.

 ![led blink block design](/images/led_blink/led_blink_bd.png)